 Are you looking at renting an apartment in China in 2018?
 As renting a Chinese apartment is likely to be a process far different than anything you have experienced before, so I’d like to provide some insider tips and resources to help you along the way!

 Whether you need help searching for an apartment in China, knowing what to look for, or even how to sign a fair rental contract in China, this expat guide to housing in China should answer all the questions you have.

 Use the links here in the table of contents to navigate this resource or just scroll down to being reading.
 If you think that we’ve missed anything, please let us know in the comments section at the end!

 There are a number of ways that you can begin your search for an apartment in China.
 The first step is to decide for yourself what is most important to you: location, budget or apartment quality.
 I can tell you from experience that it is nearly impossible to find the perfect balance of all three of these factors!

 Step 1: Scout out neighborhoods of interest

 Start out by identifying where you would like to live and look for communities within those areas.
+This could be a place near an international school for your kids or near your place of work.
 After finding a community you like, go directly to the community management office where apartments available for rent are often posted.
 While at the community management office, you should also ask the staff if foreigners are allowed to live in the neighborhood.
 Many communities, particularly those that are older, are not zoned for foreign occupancy and asking management will prevent any awkward run-ins with police knocking on your door asking you to leave.

 Step 2: Find a Local Agency